 - The combination of a basement heat pump and a regularly used wood stove will reduce natural gas consumption by 2/3

-- Combined, this means that we will use half as much natural gas as we did in 2017, 740 cubic meters of natural gas which will release 2 tons of carbon dioxide
+- Combined, this means that we will use half as much natural gas as we did in 2017, using 740 cubic meters of natural gas which will release 2 tons of carbon dioxide in 2022

 - This means .35 tons of CO2 per person per year, down from 1 ton per person in 2017, a 65% reduction in natural gas consumption

 The home at the farm is off the grid, with electricity produced by solar panels and heating done mostly with propane.
-With solar panels connected to the grid, it is easy to sell any extra electricity on to other users, but this isn’t possible off-grid; either you use the power or it goes to waste.
-So in the first few years this home had no way of using any extra power, but we have figured out a way to change that.
+With solar panels that are connected to the grid it is easy to sell any extra electricity on to other users, but this isn’t possible off-grid; either you use the power or it goes to waste.
+So in the first few years this home had no way of using any extra power and it was wasted, but we have figured out a way to change that.
 We are going to add a smart switch that will turn the power on in some circuits when the batteries are full and then turn off the power when the batteries drain down to about half full.
 The cost to implement these changes should be paid off in 2 to 4 years in reduced propane costs.

 We hope that by using all of this currently wasted electricity that we can cut our propane usage in half.
 This would bring us down to 200 gallons per year, and reduce CO2 emissions from 3 tons to 1.5 tons per year.